 Sociology 337 - The Collapse of Communism

-Full course for one semester.
+One unit semester course.
 This conference focuses on selected research areas that span between the sociology of capitalism and sociology more broadly.
 We will broaden our understanding of the cultural and social processes involved in the production of social inequality and identity in contemporary societies that were ruled by communist states throughout the twentieth century and have been deeply affected by the return to capitalism.
 We explore contemporary sociological and anthropological studies examining the production of new social identities and symbolic boundaries, with a focus on how preexisting gender, ethno-racial, and institutional cultures and subcultures created during communist rule are being changed and challenged by contemporary economic restructuring, in tandem with the rise of new capitalist economic relations.
 The role of gender in the refashioning of collective identities will be highlighted through the readings.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Sociology 340 - American Capitalism

-Full course for one semester.
+One unit semester course.
 This is a comparative historical course on the development of American capitalism, focusing on the rise of mass markets and giant corporations as its dominant organizing principles.
 We survey theoretical approaches used to explain American capitalism and engage historical analyses of the key turning points in the development of our economy.
 A central objective is to document the existence of more efficient, democratic, and decentralized alternatives to the type of capitalism that came to prevail in the United States.
 Topics include the role of culture, politics, and finance capital in the development of the corporation; the rise and fall of cooperative, regionally based systems; mass production; populist responses to economic centralization; American labor; and state regulation.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Not offered 2021–22.

 Sociology 342 - Sociology of Asian America